Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Introduction

-The present paper is organized as follows.
-In Section~\ref{sec:potential} we derive the effective Higgs potential in curved spacetime by using the adiabatic (WKB) expansion method.
-In Section~\ref{sec:adiabatic} we consider the renormalized vacuum fluctuations in the adiabatic regime where the mass of the Higgs field is generally larger than the curvature scale.
-In Section~\ref{sec:non-adiabatic} we discuss the renormalized vacuum fluctuations in the non-adiabatic regime and provide the detail calculations of the renormalized non-adiabatic vacuum fluctuations.
-In Section~\ref{sec:background} we consider the renormalized vacuum fluctuations in the varying scalar field background.
-In Section~\ref{sec:instability} we discuss the electroweak vacuum instability on the cosmological background where the global dynamics of the Higgs field and the vacuum fluctuations of the Higgs field sway the cosmological destiny of the Universe.
-Finally, in Section~\ref{sec:conclusion} we draw the conclusion of our work.
+This paper is organized as follows.
+In Section~\ref{sec:potential} we derive the standard effective potential in curved spacetime by using the adiabatic (WKB) approximation.
+In Section~\ref{sec:adiabatic} we consider the renormalized vacuum fluctuations in the FLRW background where the mass of the quantum field is larger than the curvature scale.
+In Section~\ref{sec:non-adiabatic} we discuss the renormalized vacuum fluctuations of the massless fields in the FLRW background and provide the detail calculations of the renormalized vacuum fluctuations in the adiabatic regularization methods.
+In Section~\ref{sec:background} we consider the renormalized vacuum fluctuations in the dynamical scalar field background.
+In Section~\ref{sec:instability} we discuss how the vacuum fluctuations of the Higgs field affect the stability of the electroweak vacuum.
+We clearly show that the large Higgs fluctuations in the FLRW background modify the standard effective Higgs potential as the backreaction effects and also generate true vacuum bubbles or domains.
+We discuss various cosmological constraints on the metastable electroweak vacuum in the FLRW background.
+Finally, in Section~\ref{sec:conclusion} we conclude our work.